gruppe-adler/slotting.gruppe-adler.de/README.md

 # Internationalization (i18n)
 The open source freeware [i18n-editor](https://github.com/jcbvm/i18n-editor) should be used for internationalization.
 Beside that, the files can be edited manually.

+# Prerequisites

+nodejs

+# Development

+* clone
+* `npm install && npm start`
+* point your browser for example at http://localhost:4200/slotting?tid=2127
+* hack away! when saving files, the project will re-compile and refresh the browser window

+# Deployment

+* run `npm run build`
+* copy contents of /dist to wherever you want to serve the files from